 The Government will only fund the minimum mandatory employment contributions for pensions for those employees who are furloughed.

-The Job Retention Scheme applies to each employer individually, so an employee could be in receipt of 100% of their wages from one employer, whilst in receipt of 80% of their wage from the employer that has furloughed them.
+The Job Retention Scheme applies to each employer individually, so an employee, as well as supply teachers as agency workers, could be in receipt of 100% of their wages from one employer whilst in receipt of 80% of their wage from the employer that has furloughed them.

 This is supported by advice from both HMRC and Acas which makes it clear that each job contract is treated separately.